 The exams will cover material presented in the text and class.
 The exams are closed book and closed-notes.
 The exam questions are short-answer in format.
 There will be a question & answer review period the session before the exams - students ask questions and I will answer them.
 Laptops cannot be used to take the exams.

-Students are expected to complete all requirements (mid-term exam, final exam, class project); a grade of zero will be assigned for any incomplete requirement unless prior arrangements are made for a make-up minute presentation describing their project.
-You should discuss you presentation topic with me to make sure it is acceptable.
+Students are expected to complete all requirements (mid-term exam, final exam, class project); a grade of zero will be assigned for any incomplete requirement unless the student contacts me to arrange for a make-up, or an alternative.
+Let me know as soon as possible if you have a special need; I am unable to help you once the final exam period starts.

 Students will work in groups (of their choosing) to complete the class project.
 The project needs to be an evaluation of two or more existing interactive products.
 The projects need to be guided by user requirements and usability goals, and use knowledge learned from class to determine if there are significant differences in the usability of the products.
-Each group will make a 10-15-
+Each group will make a 10-15-minute presentation describing their project.
+You should discuss you presentation topic with me to make sure it is acceptable.